LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[MMSDigitalComA]] - Communicating about communication between friends
 - [[MMSEconomicDemocracy]] - You don't live in a democracy when every big institution around you is run like a dictatorship
 - [[MMSEthicalSupplyChainViz]] - How do we communicate the regenerative potential of suppliers
+- [[MMSEVBatteryLifeCycleExtension]] - Visualizing the life of a car battery
 - [[MMSFinanceVisual]] - Most of the international transactions on this planet are not tied to any real valuable thing
 - [[MMSHealthAutopoiesis]] - What environments aid the emergence of a regenerative future?
 - [[MMSHealthTechCommuniA]] - A proposal to change communication around and interface design for battery health